Illusionist David Blaine injured during Las Vegas performance

 LAS VEGAS (KLAS) — “Extreme illusionist” David Blaine was injured during a performance Saturday in Las Vegas, according to a news release.

 Blaine, who was performing at the Resorts World Theater, suffered the injury while jumping into a pile of boxes from a height of 80 feet.
-According to the release, the stunt is the first of the show.
+According to his team, the stunt is the first of the show.

+Blaine, well-known for his mind-bending stunts, can be seen in the video below stepping from the platform and falling, arms flailing, into the boxes.

 “My Las Vegas residency is filled with many of my favorite acts that I love in magic, and stunts that push me beyond my limits,” Blaine said.
 “Even though I have trained much of my entire life, there is an implicit danger when you are pushing yourself to make possible what feels impossible.”